jwhite37/csc253Project/REPORT.md

 The interesting part that we'll be looking at in this project is the fact that this program stores the code a user executes, allowing us at the backend to do some analysis of the code users submit.

-For instance each submission to the site is timestamped and ipaddress logged, allowing us to view a history of each users code submissions.
+Each submission to the site is timestamped and ipaddress logged, allowing us to view a history of each users code submissions.
 For this project we'll have access to JSON encoded records of the information provided to the site.

 Python tutor submissions are stored in JSON format, one example of this is below.